This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- Place milk in a small saucepan and bring to a simmer.
-Turn off heat, stir in the butter and sugar and let cool.
-Meanwhile, dissolve yeast in warm water and let sit until foamy, about 15 minutes.
+- Place the milk in a small saucepan and bring it to a simmer.
+Turn off the heat, stir in the butter and sugar, and let it cool.
+Meanwhile, dissolve the yeast in warm water and let it sit until foamy, about 15 minutes.

-- In a mixer with a dough hook attachment, combine milk mixture, eggs, yeast mixture, salt, and 1/2 of the flour.
+- In a mixer fitted with a dough hook attachment, combine the milk mixture, eggs, yeast mixture, salt, and half of the flour.
 Mix on medium-low speed.
-Gradually add the remaining flour and mix until a smooth ball forms.
-(Alternatively, you can mix all ingredients in a large bowl and knead the dough by hand).
+Gradually add the remaining flour and continue mixing until a smooth ball forms.
+(Alternatively, you can mix all the ingredients in a large bowl and knead the dough by hand.)

-- Place a ball of dough in a large, greased bowl.
-Cover with plastic wrap or a clean kitchen towel.
-Let rise in a warm place until doubled in size, about 1 hour.
+- Place the ball of dough in a large greased bowl.
+Cover it with plastic wrap or a clean kitchen towel.
+Let it rise in a warm place until doubled in size, about 1 hour.

-- Lightly flour a clean working surface.
-Divide the dough into 16 pieces and shape into rolls.
-Place rolls side by side in a greased 9”x13” (23cmx33cm) baking pan.
-Cover the pan again and let the rolls rise until almost doubled, about 30 minutes.
+- Lightly flour a clean work surface.
+Divide the dough into 16 pieces and shape them into rolls.
+Place the rolls side by side in a greased 9”x13” (23cmx33cm) baking pan.
+Cover the pan again and let the rolls rise until almost doubled in size, about 30 minutes.

-- Preheat the oven, 350°F (176°C).
+- Preheat the oven to 350°F (176°C).
 Brush the tops of the rolls with melted butter and sprinkle with Parmesan.
 Bake for about 20 minutes, or until golden brown on top.

 Nutrition